arackaf/micro-graphql-svelte/docs/README.md

 ## Manually running queries or mutations

-It's entirely possible some pieces of data may need to be loaded from, and stored in your state manager, rather than fetched via a component's lifecycle; this is easily accommodated.
-The `useQuery` hook runs queries and mutations through the client object you're already setting via `setDefaultClient`.
+It's entirely possible some pieces of data may need to be loaded from, and stored in your state manager, rather than fetched via a component's lifecycle.
+The `query` and `mutation` stores run queries and mutations through the client object you're already setting via `setDefaultClient`.
 You can use its api to interact with your GraphQL endpoint manually if you need.

 ### Client api